Elisabeth Christine of Brunswick-Wolfenbüttel-Bevern: Queen consort

 After the death of her father-in-law, her husband acceded to the throne of Prussia as Frederick II in 1740.
 He had no known affairs with women and presided over a very spartan, almost military court where women rarely appeared.
-He didn't care for ceremonial court life and representation and left most of the posts in his own court vacant at Potsdam.
-During the first years of his reign, he did somewhat revive the court life, but after Sanssouci Palace in Potsdam was completed in 1747, he spent his life more isolated in Sanssouci in the summer and the Potsdam royal residence in the winter, and only appeared at the official royal court in Berlin at special occasions such as royal birthdays and visits of foreign princes.
-Despite his personal contempt for representational court life, however, he realized its importance in the system of state and therefore didn't abolish court life in Prussia, but rather left all court duties to Elisabeth.
+He did not care for ceremonial court life and representation and left most of the posts in his own court vacant at Potsdam.
+During the first years of his reign, he did somewhat revive the court life, but after Sanssouci Palace in Potsdam was completed in 1747, he spent his life more isolated in Sanssouci in the summer and the City Palace, Potsdam in the winter, and only appeared at the official royal court in Berlin at special occasions such as royal birthdays and visits of foreign princes.
+Despite his personal contempt for representational court life, however, he realized its importance in the system of state and therefore did not abolish court life in Prussia, but rather left all court duties to Elisabeth.

-Elisabeth therefore had a very visible and public role in Prussia.
-During the first seventeen years of her husband's reign, she shared the representational duties of the court with her mother-in-law until the latter's death in 1757, after which she handled them alone, as the only member of the royal family living in the huge Berlin Palace.
+Elisabeth had a very visible and public role in Prussia.
+During the first 17 years of her husband's reign, she shared the representational duties of the court with her mother-in-law until the latter's death in 1757, after which she handled them alone, as the only member of the royal family living in the huge Berlin Palace.
 Frederick also gave Elisabeth her own summer residence, Schönhausen Palace near Berlin, and redecorated her apartments in the Berlin Royal Palace, appointing a large court for her to assist her in upholding the court routine.
-In Berlin, Elisabeth received foreign princes, ambassadors and generals; entertained the royal family and Prussian aristocracy with concerts; and hosted a circle of Lutheran theologians such as Büschning, Johann Joachim Spalding and Johann Friedrich Zöllner.
-At both residences, she presided at the weekly reception days, courtage, which were the only occasions where the entire Prussian royal court assembled as a whole during the reign of Frederick the Great who hardly ever took part himself.
+In Berlin, Elisabeth received foreign princes, ambassadors and generals; entertained the royal family and Prussian aristocracy with concerts; and hosted a circle of Lutheran theologians such as Anton Friedrich Büsching, Johann Joachim Spalding and Johann Friedrich Zöllner.
+At both residences, she presided at the weekly reception days, courtage, which were the only occasions where the entire Prussian royal court assembled as a whole during the reign of Frederick the Great, who hardly ever took part himself.
 In addition to the courtages, large dinners, balls, opera performances, ambassador's receptions and family celebrations (birthdays, christenings, weddings) were on her program.
 Her receptions were always well attended as she hosted the only court life taking place in Prussia at the time, which made it an important social center and a place to meet important people.

-Elizabeth was described in 1779 by the English tourist Dr. Moore:
+A reception by Elisabeth Christine in Schönhausen was described in 1779 by the English tourist Dr. Moore: